valentinburiasco/valentinburiasco.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+Hello and welcome to my website.
+I am currently a PhD candidate at LEGI at the University of Grenoble Alpes (France) and at the Fluid Transport Lab at John Hopkins University, Baltimore (Maryland, USA).
+I am working on the behaviour of bubbles in turbulence, their dynamics and migration.
+For this, I am supervised by Nathanaël Machicoane (LEGI) and Rui Ni (FTL).

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.